 I enjoy clipping coupons.
 I like to save money on food, and I like knowing that I’m contributing in some small way to my family’s finances.
 Yep, that’s nice, but my enjoyment of cutting out coupons goes deeper than that.

 Go ahead and call me crazy (believe me, I am!), but I find all that snipping, sorting, organizing, and filing to be relaxing.

-One of my favorite ways to spend a Sunday afternoon is with a cup of tea (this kind is my absolute favorite!), a pair of scissors, and the weekly coupon flyers.
+One of my favorite ways to spend a Sunday afternoon is with a cup of tea (this kind is my current favorite!), a pair of scissors, and the weekly coupon flyers.
 Nothing to think about, or clean, or do…..just cut.